unikraft/eurosys21-artifacts/experiments/fig_22_compare-vfs/README.md

 The experiments in this folder will evaluate the performance when specializing the VFS with Unikraft.
-The same benchmark source code `src/` is compiled as (1) Unikraft unikernel and (2) as Linux ELF binary.
-It will try to open a non-existing file and an existing file with the standard VFS on Linux and Unikraft.
-In case of Unikraft, a second evaluation is done by using the SHFS API.
+The same benchmark program under `src/` is compiled as (1) Unikraft unikernel and (2) as Linux ELF binary.
+It will try to open for 1000 times a non-existing file and for 1000 times an existing file through the VFS on Linux and Unikraft (`open()`).
+In case of Unikraft, a second evaluation is done by using the native SHFS API (`shfs_fio_open()`).
+SHFS uses a hash-table as content catalog and was originally developed for MiniCache (<https://github.com/cnplab/minicache>), a specialized unikernel that can be used as a web content cache node.

 Please note that these experiments do their measurement with the TSC.
 You need to make sure that your machine does dynamically scale the CPU